wg481/Vanva-Terminal/README.md

 bTerminal.py is the beta release, containing features that are tested but have no assurity in working correctly. cTerminal.py is another beta release, featuring extended support for modules known as Codecs.

+## Why is cTerminal a version point ahead of the rest of them?
+Currently, there are no new features, only minor bug fixes.
+Once a new feature is developed, the version number will be updated.

 ## How do I work on it?
 Fork the project, take bTerminal.py, add something to it, and set up a pull request.
 If the features are good, nonmalicious, useful, and well designed, the code will be added to the main branch.